Pas-de-Calais: History

 Pas-de-Calais was also the target of Operation Fortitude during World War II, which was an Allied plan to deceive the Germans that the invasion of Europe at D-Day was to occur here, rather than in Normandy.

 Geography

 Pas-de-Calais is in the current region of Hauts-de-France and is surrounded by the departments of Nord and Somme, the English Channel, and the North Sea.
-It shares a nominal border with the English county of Kent halfway through the Channel Tunnel.
+It shares a maritime border with the English county of Kent in the United Kingdom halfway through the Channel Tunnel.

 The principal rivers are the following: